dmulholl/syntext/readme.md

 Syntex also includes out-of-the-box support for tables, tables-of-contents, definition lists, syntax highlighting, and footnotes.

-See the package's [documentation](http://mulholland.xyz/docs/syntex/) for further details.
+See the [documentation](http://mulholland.xyz/docs/syntex/) for details.

-## Installation

-Install directly from the Python Package Index using `pip`:

-    $ pip install syntex

-Syntex requires Python 3.4 or later.

-## License

-This work has been placed in the public domain.